-The Masters in Political Economy Program will offer the following elective courses in the Spring term in Brussels at the Solvay School.
+The Masters in Political Economy Program offers the following elective courses in the Spring term.
+Courses are instructed at the Solvay Brussels School.

 Description: The course is divided in four parts.
 The first part is dedicated to understanding why countries engage in international trade and what determines which goods and services they export/import.
 The second part focuses on firms, with the goal of understanding the behavior of individual exporters, importers, and multinationals.
 The third part covers trade policy.
 This part sheds light on the reasons why, notwithstanding the gains from having an open multilateral trading system, nations often resort to tariffs, quotas, and other non-tariff barriers.
 The final part of the course covers various topics, including the proliferation of regional trade agreements, the impact of international trade on labor markets and on the environment, the increasing fragmentation of production processes across countries, and the fiscal optimization strategies of multinationals.